ni/nimble/packages/nimble-components/src/table/specs/table-columns-hld.md

     columnConfig?: TColumnConfig;

     // The tag (element name) of the custom element that renders the cell content for the column.
-    // Should derive from BaseCellElement<TCellRecord, TColumnConfig>.
+    // Should derive from TableCellView<TCellRecord, TColumnConfig>.
     cellViewTag: string;

     // The names of the fields that should be present in TCellRecord.